gogins/csound-cxx-opcodes/README.md

 These opcodes do not embed the C++ compiler, but rather use the operating system and an installed C++ toolchain to execute a C++ compilation.
-The resulting dynamic link libraries are then loaded by Csound and symbols in them can be invoked by Csound.
+The resulting dynamic link libraries are then loaded by Csound, and symbols in them can be invoked by Csound.

 # cxx_compile